FourierFlows/GeophysicalFlows.jl/paper/paper.md

-`GeophysicalFlows.jl` can be used to investigate a variety of scientific research questions thanks to its various modules and high customizability, and its ease-of-use makes it an ideal teaching tool for fluids courses [see, e.g., @GeophysicalFlows-Examples, @CLExWinterSchool2020].
+`GeophysicalFlows.jl` can be used to investigate a variety of scientific research questions thanks to its various modules and high customizability, and its ease-of-use makes it an ideal teaching tool for fluids courses [@GeophysicalFlows-Examples; @CLExWinterSchool2020].
 `GeophysicalFlows.jl` has been used in developing Lagrangian vortices identification algorithms [@Karrasch2020].
 Currently, `GeophysicalFlows.jl` is being used, e.g., (i) to test new theories for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare